TibFinance/TibDotNetSdk/Demo.md

 #### Create a bill
 When creating a bill, it will return the created bill ID for further operation on the bill.
 Save that Id For Further operations on that bill.

+*NOTE that the Merchant needs to be authorized to Use the Id to create a bill for.*

 The following code displays the information needed for a bill Entitty
 ```
 var bill = new BillEntity